MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/installation/index.md

 2. Double click on .dmg file to mount the installer.
 3. In the window that the installer opens, drag and drop the IBM Digital App Builder to the **Applications** folder.
 4. Double click the IBM Digital App Builder icon or executable to open the Digital App Builder.
     >**Note**: When the Digital App Builder is installed for the first time, the Digital App Builder opens up the interface to install the prerequisite software.
+In case a previous version of Digital App Builder exists, a pre-requisites check is performed and may need to upgrade or downgrade some software to meet the pre-requisites.

     ![Installing Digital App Builder](dab-install-startup.png)